inclyner/simple-doc-based-rag/developers_log.md

 #random thoughts to organize later

-i'll install fastapi and dockerize it once its up and running well fast api is intalled, i'll think about the endpoints needed:
+i'll install fastapi and dockerize it once its up and running well
+update: For simplicity, this project runs directly with uvicorn.
+Dockerization was omitted to keep the setup lightweight, but the application can be containerized easily if needed

+fast api is intalled, i'll think about the endpoints needed:
 - (GET) /health ->health endpoint
 - (POST) /files ->upload knowledge file